WebOrigami/docs/src/content/framework/intro5.md

 index.html = 'Hello, world!':
 ```

 Be sure to use single quotes.
 Graph Origami doesn't support double quotes.
-There's a very good but strange reason for that, and when the reason is revealed in a few pages, it will probably surprise you and make you laugh.
+There's a very good but strange reason for that, and when the reason is revealed in a moment, it will probably surprise you and make you laugh.
 But for now, just remember to use single quotes.

 Also note the colon (`:`) at the end of that new line.
 Graph Origami lets you define virtual values by defining formulas in the _key_ of a key/value pair.
 In YAML files, a colon is used to separate a key from a value, so that colon is part of the YAML file format, not part of the formula.